Code talker: Navajo

 Philip Johnston, a civil engineer for the city of Los Angeles, proposed the use of the Navajo language to the United States Marine Corps at the beginning of World War II.
 Johnston, a World War I veteran, was raised on the Navajo reservation as the son of missionaries to the Navajo.
 He was able to converse in "Trader's Navajo," a pidgin language.
 He was among a few non-Navajo who had enough exposure to it to understand some of its nuances.
 Many Navajo enlisted shortly after the attack on Pearl Harbor and eagerly contributed to the war effort.

-Because Navajo has a complex grammar, it is not mutually intelligible with even its closest relatives within the Na-Dene family to provide meaningful information.
-It was still an unwritten language at the time, and Johnston believed Navajo could satisfy the military requirement for an undecipherable code.
-Its complex syntax, phonology, and numerous dialects made it unintelligible to anyone without extensive exposure and training.
-One estimate indicates that fewer than 30 non-Navajo could understand the language during World War II.

 In early 1942, Johnston met with the commanding general of the Amphibious Corps, Major General Clayton B. Vogel, and his staff.
 Johnston staged simulated combat conditions, demonstrating that Navajo men could transmit and decode a three-line message in 20 seconds, compared to the 30 minutes it took the machines of the time.
 The idea of using Navajo speakers as code talkers was accepted; Vogel recommended that the Marines recruit 200 Navajo.
 However, that recommendation was cut to one platoon to use as a pilot project to develop and test the feasibility of a code.
 On May 4, 1942, twenty-nine Navajo men were sworn into service at Fort Wingate, an old US Army fort converted into a Bureau of Indian Affairs boarding school.
 They were organized as Platoon 382.
 The first 29 Navajo recruits attended boot camp in May 1942.
 This first group created the Navajo code at Camp Pendleton.

+Navajo has a complex grammar and phonology and is not meaningfully mutually intelligible with even its closest relatives within the Na-Dene family.
+It was still an unwritten language with numerous dialects at the time, and Johnston believed Navajo, unintelligible to anyone without extensive exposure and training, could satisfy the military requirement for an undecipherable code.
+According to one estimate, no more than 30 non-Navajo could understand the language at the time of World War II.

 The First Twenty-Nine and the creation of the code

 One of the key features of the Navajo Code Talkers is that they employed a coded version of their language.
 Other Navajos not trained in the Navajo Code could not decipher the messages being sent.

 Platoon 382 was the Marine Corps's first "all-Indian, all-Navajo" platoon.
 Its members would become known as The First Twenty-Nine.
 Most were recruited from near the Fort Wingate, NM, area.
 The youngest was William Dean Yazzie (aka Dean Wilson), who was only 15 when he was recruited.
-The oldest was Carl N. Gorman—who with his son, R. C. Gorman, would become an artist of great acclaim and design the Code Talkers's logo—at age 35.
+The oldest was Carl N. Gorman—who with his son, R. C. Gorman, would become an artist of great acclaim and design the Code Talkers' logo—at age 35.